Cyanilux/URP_BlitRenderFeature/README.md

 ### Usage :
 - Adds "Blit" option to Renderer Features list on Forward/Universal asset (and 2D Renderer if in 2021.2+)
-- Requires specific shader (See BlitExample.shader)
+- Requires specific shader (See BlitExample.shader).
+(Can use Fullscreen graph if in 2022.2+)
 - Feature allows specific access to selecting the **source** and **destination** targets (via **Camera**, **TextureID** or **Render Texture** object)
 - Some usage examples :
   - Could be used with Camera for both source/destination to apply an shader/material as an image effect / post process